DavidCalebChaparroOrozco/Daily-Projects/README.md

     - **Data Processing**: Renamed the second column of each table to "Team" and removed the "Qualification" column for cleaner data representation.
     - **Data Organization**: Stored the processed tables in a dictionary, with group letters as keys for easy retrieval and display.
     - **Data Persistence**: Saved the dictionary to a file using the `pickle` library for persistent storage and later use.
+* Day 121: Technical Test "combinationSum2" and "firstMissingPositive" [LeetCode](https://leetcode.com/problems/).
+  - **combinationSum2**: Find all unique combinations in candidates where the candidate numbers sum to target.
+Each number in candidates may only be used once in the combination, and the solution set must not contain duplicate combinations.
+This problem involves using a backtracking approach to explore all possible combinations, ensuring that no duplicates are included in the result set.
+[Problem Description](https://leetcode.com/problems/combination-sum-ii/description/)

+  - **firstMissingPositive**: Return the smallest positive integer that is not present in an unsorted integer array `nums`.
+The algorithm must run in O(n) time and use O(1) auxiliary space.
+The solution involves rearranging the array so that each positive integer `n` is placed at index `n-1`.
+Then, the first index that does not contain the correct integer indicates the missing positive integer.
+[Problem Description](https://leetcode.com/problems/first-missing-positive/description/)